fanboykun/ts-input-validator/README.md

+# Important: You should just use a validation/schema validation library that follows <a href="https://github.com/standard-schema/standard-schema"> standard schema </a> like <a href="https://zod.dev/"> Zod </a>.
+This project is just a way i used to learn typescript
 ## What is this?

 This is a library for making input validation, like the Laravel input validator does.
 Aiming to replicate the Laravel version but written in Typescript.